rladies-nyc/source/content/post/2022-09-20-lightning-talks-sept22.md

 To celebrate the diversity in the R Community, we're prioritizing presenters who identify as a minority gender (including but not limited to cis/trans women, trans men, non-binary, genderqueer, agender).

 Important Dates
-- Submissions due: Thursday 9/1
+* Submissions due: Thursday Sept.
+1

-- Notification of acceptance: Sunday 9/4
+* Notification of acceptance: Sunday Sept.
+4

-- Speakers to Confirm Participation: Wednesday 9/7
+* Speakers to Confirm Participation: Wednesday Sept.
+7

-- Submit slides to R-Ladies: Friday 9/16
+* Submit slides to R-Ladies: Friday Sept.
+16

-- Lightning Talk Event: Tuesday 9/20
+* Lightning Talk Event: Tuesday Sept.
+20

 ---